Samuel Wells Williams

-Samuel Wells Williams (22 September 1812 – 16 February 1884) was a linguist, official, missionary and Sinologist from the United States in the early 19th century.
+Samuel Wells Williams (September 22, 1812 – February 16, 1884) was a linguist, official, missionary and sinologist from the United States in the early 19th century.

 Early life

 Williams was born in Utica, New York, son of William Williams (1787–1850) and the former Sophia Wells, an elder of the First Presbyterian Church.
 Among his siblings were brothers William Frederick Williams (who worked with Dr. H. A. DeForest in Beirut, Lebanon) and Henry Dwight Williams.
 His father's Williams family moved from Massachusetts to Utica in 1800 where his father joined his uncle, William McLean, and assisted in publishing the Whitestown Gazette (today the Observer-Dispatch) and Cato's Patrol (later renamed the Patriot after it was sold to John H. Lathrop in 1803).
 His became a partner in 1807, and later a master printer and journalist before serving in the War of 1812.
+Williams' cousin, Cornelia Williams Martin, was a prominent philanthropist and social activist in Auburn, New York, and helped support his missionary work in China.

 At age 8 he was impressed by the departure to Ceylon as a printing missionary of a James Garrett who was associated with his father's printing business.
 He studied at Rensselaer Polytechnic Institute in Troy, New York.
 There he assisted in the writing of a botanical manual by Senior Professor and co-founder Amos Eaton, published 1833.
 On graduation he was elected as a professor of the institute.

 China

-After a year's preparation, on 15 June 1833, just 21, he sailed for China to take charge of the printing press of the American Board of Commissioners for Foreign Missions at Guangdong, China.
-He arrived at Whampoa, Canton, aboard the Morrison on 25 October 1833.
+After a year's preparation, on June 15, 1833, just 21, he sailed for China to take charge of the printing press of the American Board of Commissioners for Foreign Missions at Guangdong, China.
+He arrived at Whampoa, Canton, aboard the Morrison on October 25, 1833.
 With the death of the pioneering missionary Robert Morrison the next year, he and Elijah Bridgman, who had arrived only three years ahead of Williams, were the only missionaries in the whole of China.
 He assisted Bridgman in the latter's Chinese Chrestomathy in the Canton Dialect, published in 1842, and Walter Medhurst in completing his English-Chinese Dictionary of 1848, two early works of Chinese lexicography.

 In 1837 he sailed on the Morrison to Japan.
 Officially this trip was to return some stranded Japanese sailors, but it was also an unsuccessful attempt to open Japan to American trade.

 From 1848 to 1851 Williams was the editor of The Chinese Repository, a leading Western journal published in China.
 In 1853, he was attached to Commodore Matthew Calbraith Perry's expedition to Japan as an official interpreter.